 In September 2017, the CAA paused our Application for Airspace Change and, amongst other things, asked us to make changes to one of our eight proposed flight paths for departing aircraft to ensure that it complied with regulatory and operational requirements.
 This flight path, which was referred to as option E7 in last year’s consultation, was angled to reduce Cramond overflight but in the opinion of the regulator it turned too early.
 Since that pause, we have worked hard with the regulator and air traffic controllers to understand the issue and develop the best solution to respond to community concerns and meet operational and CAA requirements

 Following months of redesign and flight testing (in airline simulators), we have identified a solution, which we propose to include when we restart our Application for Airspace Change.
 The solution we have reached is slightly different, immediately after take off, to the flight path options we included in our discussions with your community and in the proposal, which we announced in August.

 After the two previous public consultations we believe we are aware of all of the issues arising from a change to flight paths in your area.
-However, in view of the modifications we have made to the previously consulted on flight path E7 we wanted to double check with you to see if you believe our new proposal, known as E7a, raises any local issues and to invite you to participate by giving feedback on the proposed E7a flight path.
-Summaries of the outcomes of the previous two consultations can be found in the Consultation Materials section.
+We were not obliged to re-consult, however, in view of the modifications we have made to the previously consulted on flight path E7 we wanted to double check that our new proposal, known as E7a, raised any local issues and invited you to participate by giving feedback on the proposed E7a flight path.
+Summaries of the outcomes of this supplementary consultation plus the previous two consultations can be found in the Consultation Materials section.